Billyrono/requirement-analysis/README.md

 This visualization makes it easier to understand user interactions at a glance and ensures no major user flow is overlooked during the design phase.

+---

+### Acceptance Criteria

+**Acceptance Criteria** are the predefined conditions or requirements that a software feature must meet to be considered complete and satisfactory.
+They serve as a bridge between developers, testers, and stakeholders, ensuring everyone has a shared understanding of what success looks like for each feature.

+#### Importance of Acceptance Criteria in Requirement Analysis

+- **Clarity and Alignment:** They help align the development team and stakeholders on what needs to be delivered, reducing misunderstandings.
+- **Validation of Requirements:** They make it easier to verify that all functional and non-functional requirements have been met before deployment.
+- **Basis for Testing:** Acceptance criteria guide the creation of test cases to confirm that features work as expected.
+- **Efficient Development:** They help developers stay focused on well-defined outcomes, improving productivity and quality.

+#### Example: Checkout Feature (Booking Management System)

+**Feature:** User Checkout

+**Acceptance Criteria:**
+1. The user must be able to review booking details (room type, dates, total price) before confirming.
+2. The system must display all accepted payment methods (e.g., credit card, PayPal, or mobile money).
+3. The checkout form must validate user information (name, email, and payment details) before processing.
+4. Upon successful payment, a confirmation email with booking details must be sent to the user.
+5. The system must update the room’s availability status immediately after checkout completion.
+6. If payment fails, the system must display an appropriate error message and prompt the user to retry.

+---